Co-operation Ireland Maracycle

 On 1 July 1984, 1,200 cyclists left City Hall Belfast and the Mansion House Dublin simultaneously to spend two days riding between the two cities.
 They did so to show their support for an end to violence and a peaceful future for all our people.
 Co-operation Ireland Maracycle was born.
 65,000 participants can now claim to have cycled between Dublin and Belfast in support of Ireland’s leading peace building charity.
-The weekend of 28/29 June 2014 provides the ideal opportunity to join with people from throughout the island to celebrate 30 years of biking across borders in support of the peace building programmes of Co-operation Ireland.
+Over the weekend of 28/29 June 2014 over 700 cyclists joined together with people from throughout the island to celebrate 30 years of biking across borders in support of the peace building programmes of Co-operation Ireland.
+Go to www.facebook.com/maracycle for a selection of photographs taken throughout the weekend.

 Shorter distances from Belfast to Newry, Newry to Dublin, Dublin to Newry or Newry to Belfast or a one way only Belfast to Dublin or Dublin to Belfast are available options.